component/textarea-caret-position/README.md

 # Textarea Caret Position

-Get the `top` and `left` coordinates of a caret in a `<textarea>`, in pixels.
-Useful for textarea autocompletes like GitHub, Twitter etc.
+Get the `top` and `left` coordinates of the caret in a `<textarea>` or `<input type="text">`, in pixels.
+Useful for textarea autocompletes like GitHub or Twitter, or for single-line autocompletes like the name drop-down in Facebook or the company dropdown on Google Finance.

-How it's done: a faux `<div>` is created off-screen and styled exactly like the textarea.
-Then, the text of the textarea up to the caret is copied into the div and a `<span>` is inserted right after it.
-Then, the text content of the span is set to the remainder of the text in the textarea, in order to faithfully reproduce the wrapping in the faux div.
+How it's done: a faux `<div>` is created off-screen and styled exactly like the `textarea` or `input`.
+Then, the text of the element up to the caret is copied into the `div` and a `<span>` is inserted right after it.
+Then, the text content of the span is set to the remainder of the text in the textarea, in order to faithfully reproduce the wrapping in the faux `div`.
+The same is done for the `input` to simplify the code, though it makes no difference.

 ## Demo